Blackfury7/chrome-extension/README.md

 # Chrome Extensions
 Chrome Extensions

-1. DadJokes: This extension fetch the new joke every time we click on it.
+1. DadJokes-extension: This extension fetch the new joke every time we click on it.